The General Book Club

 The General Book Club meets on the second Monday of each month at 7:00 pm and is open to everyone.
 Copies of the book are available at the library.

 The Crime Fiction Book Club

 The Crime Fiction Book Club is for adults who enjoy quality novels in the mystery/suspense genre.
 Meetings are held twice monthly, March through November, with a winter break in December, January and February.
-Join us in the community conference room at 7:00pm on the 3rd Monday of the month, or at 2:00pm on the 3rd Tuesday, for a lively and informal discussion.
+Join us in the Bilder Family Meeting Room at 7:00pm on the 3rd Monday of the month, or at 2:00pm on the following Tuesday, for a lively and informal discussion.
 Books are available for check out from the book club shelf, and refreshments are provided!
 Drop in and be welcome!